totakke/bosslint/README.md

 All linter config supports `:disabled?` option (default `false`).
 For specific options to a linter, look at the [configuration example](example/config.edn).

+### Exit codes

+Exit codes of `bosslint check` command are based on the results of all executed linters.

+- `0`: no linters output errors and warnings
+- `1`: one or more linters output errors, or an error occurs in main Bosslint process
+- `2`: one or more linters output warnings

 ## License

 Copyright © 2020 [Toshiki Takeuchi](https://totakke.net/)